 Late submission of assessments

 Requests for extensions must be made via e-mail to the unit convenor at least one week prior to the due date.
 Penalties for late submission of assessed work will be applied.
-Marks may be deducted at the rate of 10% of the value of the assessment item per day it is overdue (including weekends).
-For example, if an assignment is worth 30 marks, 3 marks may be deducted each day.
+Late submission of assessments without an approved extension will result in a penalty of 5% from the total available, per day it is overdue (including weekends).
+An assessment submitted more than 7 days late will not be accepted.

 Special assessment requirements

 If there is any doubt about the requirements of a particular assessment or assessment procedure, please see the Unit Convener who is here to help you.
 The onus for clarifying assessment issues rests with the student.
 To pass the Unit, all assessment items must be submitted and students must achieve an overall mark of 50%.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.